Choosing The Right Air Filter For Your Albany Home

 Be Careful About High MERV Ratings

-While a higher MERV number may provide better filtration efficiency, it is very important to understand that too high a MERV filter may also take more to operate your HVAC system.
-The higher the MERV, the less the air may flow through the system, and the harder the system may need to work.
-Your objective should be to get the right balance between air flow, air filtration level and energy efficiency.
+While a higher MERV number may provide better filtration efficiency, it is extremely important to understand that too high a MERV filter may also take more to operate your HVAC system.
+The higher the MERV, the more restricted the air may flow through the system, and the harder the system may need to work.
+Your goal is to get the right balance between air flow, air filtration level and energy efficiency.

-Look at it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that prevents ALL contaminants and all the air from entering your Albany home.
+Think about it this way, the most efficient ‘filter’ would equivalent to a piece of plywood that prevents ALL contaminants and all the air from coming inside your Albany home.
 That's all-out air filtration, but would also be like living in a box.

 Your best bet for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your Roland J. Down Service Experts Heating & Air Conditioning technician to confirm your system has the capability of moving the suitable volume of air through higher efficiency filters.
-You normally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family suffers from allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will satisfy your energy and filter efficiency needs.
+A higher MERV filter should be used based upon the advice of your Roland J. Down Service Experts technician to confirm your system has the capability of moving the suitable amount of air through higher efficiency filters.
+You generally do not want to lose energy-efficiency for filter efficiency; you want a balance of the two.
+However, if your family deals with allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will meet your energy and filter efficiency needs.

 Filtration has changed greatly over the past ten years.
-Originally, home air filters were used in the furnace or air handler only to safeguard the comfort equipment itself.
+In the beginning, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
 Today it’s a whole new ballgame.
-Albany area homeowners expect their air filter to save children from a wide variety of harmful pollutants, dust mites, and even prevent the need for dusting.
+Albany area homeowners expect their air filter to save children from a whole host of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!